railwayapp/docs/src/pages/getting-started.md

 railway login
 ```

-Then, when you are in your project's directory, link your repo to the starter project with the following command.
+Then, when you are in your project's directory, link your repo to the template project with the following command.

 ```bash
 railway link